 - Squeeze the spinach to get out any extra water then add it, along with the Parmesan, to the bowl.
 Stir in the salt and pepper as well as the flour and thoroughly mix.

-- Pour a little flour onto your cooking surface and coat your hands with some extra to help keep the dough from sticking.
+- Pour a little flour onto your work surface and coat your hands with some extra to help keep the dough from sticking.

 - Form the ricotta mixture into balls slightly smaller than golf balls.